Benefits of Walking

 - being active in safe places.

-Participating in the Pedometer Challenge is strictly voluntary and you are under no obligation of any kind whatsoever to participate in this Challenge.
-The National Transport Authority or their agents or assigns, cannot accept any liability whatsoever or howsoever arising, whether relating to persons or property, as a result of the operation of this Pedometer Challenge or its use by participants.
+Participating in the Step Challenge is strictly voluntary and you are under no obligation of any kind whatsoever to participate in this Challenge.
+The National Transport Authority or their agents or assigns, cannot accept any liability whatsoever or howsoever arising, whether relating to persons or property, as a result of the operation of this Step Challenge or its use by participants.

 Back to top